UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

 ---
 title: How to create a virtual machine from scratch
-description: Shows how to create virtual machines from scratch within the VMware Cloud Director tenant portal
+description: Shows how to create virtual machines from scratch within VMware Cloud Director
 services: vmware
 author: shighmoor
 reviewer: shighmoor
-lastreviewed: 18/09/2020
+lastreviewed: 05/10/2021

 toc_rootlink: How To
 toc_sub1: